 - Virtual network peering between the spoke networks to the hub network.
 Please check the following guide to add peering and enable transit.

-- At least one Azure virtual machine deployed in the spoke virtual networks.
+- At least one Azure virtual machine is deployed in the spoke virtual networks.
 It’s not required to have a VM running in the Hub VNet.

 Assuming you have the prerequisites in place, take now the following steps: